-The Year 10 Applied Mathematics curriculum is specifically designed to establish strong mathematical foundations in trigonometry and calculus by providing an introductory study of simple elementary trigonometric functions and algebra, as well as differential and integration.
-The subject will also examine their applications in a variety of practical and theoretical contexts.
-The semester-based subject is designed as an introductory course to allow students to experience aspects of Mathematical Methods at VCE level.
-The course is intended for students who wish to explore mathematical concepts outside of the current curriculum, and who may be considering careers in biomedicine, science, engineering, commerce, agriculture and design.
+The Year 10 Applied Mathematics curriculum is specifically designed to establish strong mathematical processes and thinking.
+This occurs through the study of various subject areas, including trigonometry, geometry, sequences and series, and matrices.
+Within each of these subject areas, there is an initial focus on learning the techniques, which is followed by an application phase.
+These applications occur in a variety of practical and theoretical contexts.
+The semester-based subject is designed as an introductory course to help students learn the techniques required to succeed at Mathematical Methods.
+These techniques are focussed learning, deep thinking, exposure to non-routine problems, and a willingness to engage with content that requires thought.
+The course is intended for students who wish to explore mathematical concepts which are both inside and outside of the current curriculum, and who may be considering careers in biomedicine, science, engineering, commerce, agriculture and design.